42coders/workflows/README.md

 #### ConfigResource

-The Config Resource let you access values from your Config Files.
+The Config Resource lets you access values from your Config Files.

 #### ModelResource